How does this work?

 What is dual agency?

 Dual agency refers to when the [same] broker represents both the buyer and the seller in the [same] transaction.
 For example, if you hired a broker to sell your property, then that broker is your agent.
-Meanwhile, a couple weeks later, that same broker gets a call from an investor who wishes to hire the broker for buyer representation services.
+Meanwhile, a couple weeks later, that same (your!) broker gets a call from an investor who wishes to hire the broker for buyer representation services.
 After viewing multiple properties, the investor decides they happen to like the property you're selling.
 Although there was no way of originally predicting this, nevertheless, the broker is now in a dual agency scenario.
 And must obtain written permission from both the seller and the buyer to act as a dual agent on this example transaction.
 Simply stated, dual agency implies conflict of interest.

 How to buy a condo in Chicago?